 eCommerce is an exciting and growing industry.
-Shopify points out that global eCommerce saw $2.3 trillion in sales in 2017 and is expected to experience $4.5 trillion in sales in 2021.
-That’s a lot of meme t-shirts.
+According to Shopify, global eCommerce is expected to experience $4.5 trillion in sales in 2021.
+To reach this large expectation, eCommerce sites must generate more orders and increase AdWords conversions.

-To reach that $4.5 trillion expectation, eCommerce sites need to generate more orders.
 So, how can they do that?
-That's a loaded question, but in this blog, we'll cover how to use AdWords (Google Ads) to generate more orders.
+That's a loaded question, but in this blog, we'll cover how to use eCommerce AdWords to generate more orders.

 eCommerce AdWords Tips

-If you want your online business to thrive, you should be experimenting with Google AdWords.
-AdWords is a system that gives advertisers important decision making capabilities regarding digital ad placement.
-AdWords allows eCommerce businesses to reach more potential customers and get more conversions.
+If you want your online business to thrive, you should be utilizing Google AdWords - a system that gives advertisers important decision making capabilities regarding digital ad placement.

-Although AdWords has a seemingly endless list of functionalities for eCommerce businesses, we narrowed the list down to 5 key tools and strategies that can drive online revenue.
+It allows eCommerce businesses to reach more potential customers and gain more conversions.
+Although AdWords has a seemingly endless list of functionalities for eCommerce businesses, we narrowed the list down to 5 key tools and strategies that will aid in driving online revenue:

 Say goodbye to generic search ads with just a simple headline and description.
-With ad extensions, you can take up more ad space and present more information to those who come across your advertisement.
-However, not all ad extensions are made equal.
-Although there are several to choose from, we pulled out the three best ad extensions to use for an eCommerce business.
+With ad extensions, take up more ad space and present more information to those who see your advertisement.

-This extension lets you place links to additional website pages beneath your standard ad copy and link.
-With sitelink extensions, you can provide quick and convenient ways for users to click into specific pages within your site.
-We've included a fantastic example of sitelink extensions from The Meow Shop below.
+Place links to additional website pages beneath your standard ad copy and link.
+Site link extensions provide quick and convenient ways for users to click into specific pages within your site.

 Customer reviews are a must-have feature for any eCommerce business.
 If you've received reviews on your Google Business listing, this extension allows you to highlight those reviews on your ad.
 Wouldn’t you be more likely to purchase a product that you know has been given great reviews?

-Promotional Extensions allow you to highlight specific offers or sales that are relevant to your target consumers.
+Promotional extensions allow you to highlight specific offers or sales that are relevant to your target customers.
 Keep in mind that showcasing awesome deals on your ads can increase your CTR, and as a result, often cause an increase in sales.

 We're also including callouts in this category because they are often used to highlight promotions.
-Overall, callouts are fairly similar to sitelinks.
+Overall, callouts are fairly similar to site links.
 However, callouts don't include links.
-A callout essentially provides extra ad space that you can fill with information about your brand and what you have to offer.
+A callout essentially provides extra ad space to fill with information about your brand and what you have to offer.

 The RLSA (remarketing lists for search ads) feature allows advertisers to customize their search campaigns to be specifically tailored to people who have previously visited their site.